Balancing CI/CD: Managing product development data

 Building new platforms is always going to be hard.
 If adding to an existing platform is always, by comparison, easy, you can see how the existing platforms would become overburdened.
 Think about the promise of CI/CD: Faster delivery, faster value.
 Given that central ideal, the development overhead to build a new platform for a new business need is a tough sell.

-If CI/CD is making things so much faster, why is it going to take six months to get this thing up and running?
+If CI/CD is making things so much faster, why will it take six months to get it up and running?
 This team over here has a platform that uses most of the same data…why can’t we just add to theirs?

 These are the natural quandaries that arise when speed is the lone selling point, and over the long run they have the potential to cause monoliths to form.

 Positive impact of CI/CD implementation: Enhancing efficiency and benefits